brendacs/colludia-gatsby/src/content/posts/review/2020-05-13-spooky-silly-darkside-detective.markdown

 Whether in a mansion, a train, or at a retirement party at work, cases can arise as long as goblins and ghouls are around, and you work with the tireless McQueen and Dooley to get to the bottom of each.

-Along the way, you meet souls from the Darkside, peculiar monsters, famous ghosts, and sometimes actual human beings all of which either help or hinder your progress as you run around solving cases in the best ways possible—such as letting a purple toilet tentacle (yes, the same one McQueen became fond of and named) hold a key item to be flushed into another dimension.
+Along the way, you meet souls from the Darkside, peculiar monsters, famous ghosts, and sometimes actual human beings all of which either help or hinder your progress as you run around solving cases in the best ways possible — such as letting a purple toilet tentacle (yes, the same one McQueen became fond of and named) hold a key item to be flushed into another dimension.

 The puzzles in each case were all solved in similarly amusing ways, which is a large part of what makes this game unique.
 Most puzzles in games are fun to solve and have interesting premises, but the solutions in _The Darkside Detective_ were more comical than in any other mystery or point-and-click adventure game I've played.